sushisuwa/D2/README.md

-A simple adventure game by {who?} based on a simple adventure game engine by [Adam Smith](https://github.com/rndmcnlly).
+A simple adventure game by Jalen Suwa based on a simple adventure game engine by [Adam Smith](https://github.com/rndmcnlly).

 Code requirements:
-- **4+ scenes based on `AdventureScene`**: unsatisfied (name at least 4 of the classes).
+- **4+ scenes based on `AdventureScene`**: Dungeon Entrance, Dungeon Tunnel, Secret Stash, Witch's Lair, Treasure Room..
-- **2+ scenes *not* based on `AdventureScene`**: unsatisfied (name the classes).
+- **2+ scenes *not* based on `AdventureScene`**: Treasure Room, Dungeon Tunnel.
 - **2+ methods or other enhancement added to the adventure game engine to simplify my scenes**:
-    - Enhancement 1: unsatisfied (name the method and explain the use of it).
-    - Enhancement 2: unsatisfied (name the method and explain the use of it).
+    - showTitleMessage: used to show a message in the right bar and keep it there as long as the user is in that room

 Experience requirements:
-- **4+ locations in the game world**: unsatisfied (name at least 4 of the classes).
+- **4+ locations in the game world**: Dungeon Entrance, Dungeon Tunnel, Secret Stash, Witch's Lair, Treasure Room.
-- **2+ interactive objects in most scenes**: unsatisfied (describe two examples)
+- **2+ interactive objects in most scenes**: 2 Examples include the witch (she disappears and reappears in a random location) the other example is the bucket, it has a pick up animation and is tracked by the inventory.
-- **Many objects have `pointerover` messages**: unsatisfied (describe two examples)
+- **Many objects have `pointerover` messages**: every object in the game has a pointerover message
-- **Many objects have `pointerdown` effects**: unsatisfied (describe two examples)
+- **Many objects have `pointerdown` effects**: when clicked, obtainable items have animations, when the witch is clicked and she dies then she has a death animation.
-- **Some objects are themselves animated**: unsatisfied (describe two examples)
+- **Some objects are themselves animated**: the witch moves when moused over, items that are obtainable move.

 Asset sources:
-- (For each image/audio/video asset used, describe how it was created.
-What tool did you use to create it?
-Was it based on another work?
-If so, how did you change it, and where can we learn more about the original work for comparison?
-Use [Markdown link syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).)
+- All images used were emojis

 Code sources:
 - `adventure.js` and `index.html` were created for this project [Adam Smith](https://github.com/rndmcnlly) and edited by me.